ANNUAL INTERNATIONAL STOCK ASSESSMENT REVIEW WORKSHOP, UNIVERSITY OF CAPE TOWN, MONDAY 2 TO FRIDAY 6 DECEMBER 2019

-Over Monday 27 November to Friday 1 December 2017, the annual International Stock Assessment Workshop funded by the NRF and DAFF will be taking place at UCT (Mathematics Building Room M212).
+Over Monday 2 to Friday 6 December 2019, the customary annual International Stock Assessment Workshop will be taking place at UCT (Mathematics Building, Room M212).

 The primary topics to be covered are the following:

-Discussion is planned to take place from 9 am to 5-30 pm each day, with two 30 minute breaks for tea at 10-30 am and at 3-30 pm, and a 90 minute lunch break at 12-30 pm - except for part/all of the Thursday afternoon which will be reserved for the Panel to prepare their report.
+Discussion is planned to take place from 9 am to 5-30 pm each day, with two 30-minute breaks for tea at 10-30 am and at 3-30 pm, and a 90-minute lunch break at 12-30 pm – this is except for the Thursday afternoon which will be reserved for the Panel to prepare their report.
 A detailed schedule indicating which topics will be discussed and their times will be circulated in due course.

-For the most part, discussions will be at a fairly high technical level, however on the final day (Friday 1st at 3-30 pm in room M304 of the UCT Mathematics Building, the International Review Panel will provide a summary of their recommendations at a level suitable for a lay audience, and will open for questions from the attending audience.
-Dr Kim Prochazka, Director Research of DAFF Fisheries Management Branch, will chair this session.
+For the most part, discussions will be at a fairly technical level, however on the final day (Friday 6th at 3-30 pm in room M304 of the UCT Mathematics Building, the International Review Panel will provide a summary of their recommendations at a level appropriate for a lay audience, and will be available to respond to questions from the attending audience.

 Documentation and attendance

-Likely commencing Tuesday 21 November, documents for background and for discussion at the workshop will be posted on the following website for prior download, as they become available: http://www.maram.uct.ac.za/maram/workshops/2017
+Likely commencing Tuesday 26 November (possibly before), documents for background and for discussion at the workshop will be posted on the following website for prior download, as they become available: http://www.maram.uct.ac.za/maram/workshops/2019

 Inter alia for catering purposes, and for provision of some documents as indicated above, we need to assess/document likely attendance.
-Could those wishing to attend part or all of the event please send an email to Di Loureiro email@example.com copied to firstname.lastname@example.org and Candysse Vrancken email@example.com indicating the topics for which you wish to attend (this is not necessary if you wish to attend the final Friday lay summary session only).
+Could those wishing to attend part or all of the event please send an email to Di Loureiro firstname.lastname@example.org copied to email@example.com, indicating the topics for which you wish to attend (this is not necessary for those who wish to attend the final Friday lay summary session only).